dvsa/jwt-authorizor-lambda/README.md

 }
 ```

 This functionality is toggled on and off using the `ENABLE_CONFIGURATION_FILE` environment variable.
+If this is disabled, permissions will be granted/denied to every endpoint hosted by the API.

 ### Error Scenarios